Canonical (company)

-Canonical Ltd. is a privately-held computer software company based in London, England.
-It was founded and funded by South African entrepreneur Mark Shuttleworth to market commercial support and related services for Ubuntu and related projects.
+Canonical Ltd. is a privately held company supporting computer software, based in London, England.
+It was founded and funded by South African entrepreneur Mark Shuttleworth to market commercial support and related services for the operating system Ubuntu, and related projects.
 Canonical employs staff in more than 70 countries and maintains offices in London, Austin, Boston, Shanghai, Beijing, Taipei, Tokyo and the Isle of Man.

 Projects

 Canonical Ltd. has created and continues to back several projects.
 Principally these are free and open-source software (FOSS) or tools designed to improve collaboration between free software developers and contributors.
 Some projects require a Contributor License Agreement to be signed.

 Open-source software

 Mark Shuttleworth (standing) and other Canonical employees discuss Launchpad at a design sprint in Germany in 2006.